lvgl/lvgl/docs/overview/color.md

 The color module handles all color-related functions like changing color depth, creating colors from hex code, converting between color depths, mixing colors, etc.

-`lv_color_t` is used to store a color.
-Its fileds are set according to `LV_COLOR_DEPTH` in `lv_conf.h`.
+`lv_color_t` is used to store a color, its fileds are set according to `LV_COLOR_DEPTH` in `lv_conf.h`.
 (See below)

 You may set `LV_COLOR_16_SWAP` in `lv_conf.h` to swap the bytes of *RGB565* colors.
-It's useful if you send the 16-bit colors via a byte-oriented interface like SPI.
+You may need this to send the 16-bit colors via a byte-oriented interface like SPI.
 As 16-bit numbers are stored in Little Endian format (lower byte on the lower address), the interface will send the lower byte first.
 However, displays usually need the higher byte first.
 A mismatch in the byte order will result in highly distorted colors.

 ## Creating colors